benjie-git/CardStock/README.md

 * A built-in media library with some basic icons/images, and sound files.
 * Add code completion to the code editor.
 * Allow exporting a stack into a standalone application that you can share.
+* Add a way to view all code used in a whole stack in one place.
+* Add a way to view recent error messages, and click to jump to the offending line of code in the Designer.

 ## Requirements
 CardStock requires Python 3.7 or newer, and wxPython 4.0 or newer.
 And for more responsive Sound playing, you can optionally install the python module simpleaudio.